vodanny1/UofT-App-2.0/README.md

 ### App

 Built using Swift 5.3 with UIKit.
+Compatible with iOS 14.0 and above.

 ### Screenshots